How to Use Rackspace Cloud Server as Own Proxy

-How to Use Rackspace Cloud Server as Own Proxy shows very way to use US based IP to access any website or that is allowed to US but not on yours.
-Before using this guide How to Use Rackspace Cloud Server as Own Proxy, it is recommended to read the articles on Proxy and Proxy Server, SOCKS protocol if you do not have any prior knowledge on Proxy.
+How to Use Rackspace Cloud Server as Own Proxy shows very easy way to use US based IP to access any website or services that is allowed to US but not on yours.
+Before using this guide How to Use Rackspace Cloud Server as Own Proxy, it is recommended to read the basic articles on Proxy and Proxy Server, SOCKS protocol if you do not have any prior knowledge on Proxy.

 Requirements and Legal Aspects of this guide How to Use Rackspace Cloud Server as Own Proxy

 You can not use this article How to Use Rackspace Cloud Server as Own Proxy for doing performing any illegal work.
-The main motto of this article How to Use Rackspace Cloud Server as Own Proxy is to how a Proxy Server actually works or using few cheap services those are in US.
+The main motto of this article How to Use Rackspace Cloud Server as Own Proxy is to show how a Proxy Server actually works or using few cheap services those are free in US.

 How to Use Rackspace Cloud Server as Own Proxy – Requirements :

-• A Rackspace Cloud Account
+- A Rackspace Cloud Account

-• Minimum Knowledge about Cloud Based Servers.
+- Minimum Knowledge about Cloud Based Servers.
 If you do not have any idea, please follow our any article related to Rackspace Cloud Server, like Installing OpenPanel on Rackspace Cloud Server (only up to using PuTTY).

-• For you need PuTTY like client.
+- For Windows you need PuTTY like client.

 Steps on How to Use Rackspace Cloud Server as Own Proxy